intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 - python3-dev
 - virtualenv

+#### Installing Required Packages

 To install the required packages, invoke:
 `sudo apt update && sudo apt install python3-venv python3-dev virtualenv binutils build-essential make pigz`

 #### Docker

 To install Docker Community Edition* (CE*), follow: [official Docker instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 The build process requires access to the `docker` command.
-Remember to add your user to the `docker` group by running: `sudo usermod -aG docker [user]` if the user _has not_ been added previously.
+Remember to add your user to the `docker` group by running:

+`sudo usermod -aG docker [user]`

+Do this, if a user _has not_ been added previously.

 For more information, refer to the [Post-install Docker guide](https://docs.docker.com/install/linux/linux-postinstall).

-**Note:**  During the Nauta build process, TensorFlow* is checked by the Horovod* installer inside its Docker* container.
+**Note:**  During the Nauta build process, TensorFlow is checked by the Horovod* installer inside its Docker container.

 ## Build

-From the main directory of Nauta repository invoke:
+From the main directory of Nauta repository, invoke:

 `make k8s-installer-build`

+### Build Logs

-**Note:** Logs from the build process are saved to a file.
-By default it is `k8s_installer_build.log` inside of the current working directory.
-Log file path can be controller through `K8S_INSTALLER_BUILD_LOG_PATH` env variable.
+Logs from the build process are saved to a file and persists if build fails.
+By default, it is `k8s_installer_build.log` in `tools/.workspace` directory.
+The Log file path can be controlled through `K8S_INSTALLER_BUILD_LOG_PATH` environment variable.

+In addition, it is also possible to clean temporary data if any error during build process occurs by invoking:

+`make k8s-installer-clean`

+**Note:** The command shown above is automatically invoked when build process finishes with success.

 It is also a possibility to clean a temporary data if any error during build process occurs.
 Invoke:
 `make k8s-installer-clean`